funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-event-listeners.md

 ## kycProcessCancelled

-This will fire when the authenticated account going through the kyc process cancels the modal and goes back to the casino website.
+This will fire when the authenticated account going through the kyc process cancels the modal and goes back to the dapp website.

 `JavaScript`: